cajacko/writing/making-beliefs.md

 ### Read up on rationality

 Learning more about rationality will help you to reason about beliefs and ideas in a more logical way.
-The ideas itteaches will stick in your subconcious and help you automatically as you hear about new ideas that make effect your beliefs.
+The ideas it teaches will stick in your subconcious and help you automatically as you hear about new ideas that may effect your beliefs.
 The blog LessWrong is a great place to start learning more about rationality concepts in a concise way.
 Also the fan fiction book Harry Potter and the Methods of Rationality, is very entertaining and has great concepts in it.

 ### Read about different bias